 The film industry’s hostility to women is no new phenomenon.
 Indeed, a determining factor in her 1937 Hollywood rebranding and name change was the fact that she wanted to distance herself and her brand from this exploitative role.

-After Ecstacy, Lamarr worked in theatre until her first marriage to arms dealer Friedrich Mandl, who wooed her insistently in her dressing room and won her over despite her parents’ objections.
-However, within four years his controlling personality and connections to Mussolini and Hitler led Lamarr to flee the marriage – by some accounts disguised as a maid, by others on bicycle at midnight, and by others disappearing after a dinner party where she wore all her jewellery – and move to Paris.
+After Ecstasy, Lamarr worked in theatre until her first marriage to arms dealer Friedrich Mandl, who wooed her insistently in her dressing room and won her over despite her parents’ objections.
+However, within four years his controlling personality and connections to Mussolini and Hitler led Lamarr to flee the marriage – by some accounts disguised as a maid, by others on bicycle at midnight, and by yet others disappearing after a dinner party where she wore all her jewellery – and move to Paris.
 There, she met Louis B. Mayer and bought a ticket on the same boat he was taking to America, using the voyage to convince him of her star power.
 She landed in the States with a lucrative seven-year contract and a starring role in Algiers (1938), which made her an overnight sensation.

 While silver screen stars achieve immortality through the preservation of their works, Lamarr’s most unique legacy – a frequency-hopping technology which forms the basis of modern wireless communication – has long been overlooked.
 According to some sources, she took up inventing to alleviate the boredom of the unchallenging, uninspiring roles available to her; encouraged by her creative (and sometimes romantic) partner Howard Hughes, she tinkered with everything from carbonated drinks to the shape of airplane wings.

 In 1942, Lamarr received a patent for this frequency-hopping technology, designed to make allied torpedoes resistant to tracking or signal jamming from Axis forces.
 Unfortunately, the US military did not implement this innovation until the 1962 Cuban Missile Crisis, as they were not accepting technologies from outside the military in World War II.
-However, this breakthrough and its implications for spread spectrum technology turned out to be stepping stones to much of today’s wireless technology, including secure Wi-Fi connections, GPS, and Bluetooth.
+However, this breakthrough and its implications for spread-spectrum technology turned out to be stepping stones to much of today’s wireless technology, including secure Wi-Fi connections, GPS, and Bluetooth.
 There is a strong chance that you are reading this article over a Wi-Fi service – a service that would not exist were it not for Lamarr’s innovation and experimentation.
 Recognition, however, was decades late – she and her partner George Antheil were only posthumously inducted into the National Inventors Hall of Fame in 2014.

 Despite being awarded a star at the centre of the Walk of Fame, Hedy Lamarr sank into drug addiction (partly due to her studio regime) and reclusion in her later years.
-Her legacy as a silver screen icon, however, has never faded, and her personal inspired characters from DC’s iconic Catwoman to Marvel’s Agent Carter villain Whitney Frost.
-Now, with the release of Bombshell, one can hope that her legacy as one of the foremost inventive minds of the twentieth century will become cemented in the popular imagination.
+Her legacy as a silver screen icon, however, has never faded, and her personality inspired characters from DC’s iconic Catwoman to Marvel’s Agent Carter villain Whitney Frost.
+Now, with the release of Bombshell, one can hope that her legacy as one of the foremost inventive minds of the 20th century will become cemented in the popular imagination.

 Top Five Hedy Lamarr films (in chronological order):